Rehmanafaiz/Rehmanafaiz/README.md

 👋 Hey there!
-I'm Rehmana Faiz, a passionate coder and aspiring developer currently in my third semester of computer science.
+I'm Rehmana Faiz, a passionate coder and aspiring developer currently in my fifth semester of computer science.
 Here's a bit about me:

-🚀 **Skills**: Proficient in C#, Java, HTML, and CSS.
+🚀 **Skills**: Proficient in C#, Java, HTML, Python, and CSS.
 I'm on a mission to continually sharpen my coding prowess and expand my knowledge.

 💡 **Projects**: You'll find a mix of personal projects and coursework here.
 I love experimenting with new technologies and solving real-world problems through code.